 What’s more, on sunny days row covers trap heat to encourage more growth—which means more harvest of lettuce, spinach, kale, and other hardy crops.
 But that’s not all: As the weather warms, a row cover can also protect tomatoes, peppers, and other summer vegetables from unexpected late frosts.

 Make your own row-cover hoop house using a few simple materials.
 Lay out your design to suit your garden.
 Remember that while the PVC pipe is flexible, it doesn’t flex a lot, so your frame will need to be fairly short and wide.
 Farm-style spun-bond row cover material is available at farm and homesteading supply stores, and frost blankets can be found at most home improvement stores.
 Both are available in many lengths and widths and can be cut to size.
 If don’t find the exact size you need, you can stitch pieces together.
+We used 1/2″ rebar and 1″ PVC pipe, but you can use other sizes as long as the PVC pipe has a slightly larger diameter than the rebar.

 - Flexible PVC pipe